 The IRS allows PERF to accept voluntary contributions on a pre-tax basis.

 You should carefully consider all the conditions and impacts of pre-tax contributions.
 You will be restricted from making changes later.

 The conditions that apply to pre-tax contributions include:

-|You can only withdraw funds from your ASA Only as a distribution when you separate from covered employment for at least 30 days or at retirement.
-If you are no longer in a PERF- or TRF-covered position but are still employed with the same employer, you are not eligible to take a distribution until you have a bonafide separation from service with your employer.
-Employment on a part-time basis is not considered separation from employment.
-YOU CANNOT TAKE A LOAN AGAINST YOUR ASA.
-You must fully separate from your employer in order to withdraw your funds.|
+|You can only withdraw funds from your ASA Only when you end employment from a covered position.
+You must fully end employment for at least 30 days or retire.
+If you are no longer in a PERF- or TRF-covered position but are still employed with the same employer, you do not qualify to take a distribution.
+If you are age 62, you may retire or take a distribution.
+You must completely end employment with your employer.
+Employment on a part-time basis is not considered ending employment.
+YOU CANNOT TAKE A LOAN AGAINST YOUR ASA.|

 You can deposit taxable or non-taxable funds rolled over from any of the following:

 If you have rollover accounts with PERF Hybrid and ASA Only, INPRS must keep the accounts separate.
 The rollover accounts may only be combined if you roll one account into the other.